kl1nton/PasTest-Questions/Surgical - 2 Plastic Surgery.md

 ### Theme: Vascular anomalies (A) #

+	A. Ephelis
+	B. Nodular melanoma
+	C. Giant congenital naevus
+	D. Lentigo maligna melanoma
+	E. Blue naevus
+	F. Dysplastic naevi
+	G. Solar lentigo
+	H. Amelanotic melanoma
+	I. Acral lentiginous melanoma

 #### S1
+A 40-day-old baby girl is brought to the GO with a macular, dark red lesion over the right side of her forehead.
+The parents say that this lesion has been present since birth.
+It does not cross the midline.
+The baby is well otherwise and general examination is unremarkable.
 ##### Answer:

 #### S2
+A 2-yo boy is brought to ED with seizure, predominantly affected the left side.
+On examination, there is a macular, reddish-brown stain along the left forehead extending up to his eyelids.
+The parents say that this discolouration has been present since birth.
+MRI-Brain reveals a left-sided cortical atrophy.
 ##### Answer:

 #### S3
+A 13-yo girl is brought to her GP with an increase in the length of her right leg.
+On examination, there are multiple, macular lesions over the anterolateral aspect of the right thigh.
+A few, clear-fluid filled vesicles are also seen.
 ##### Answer:

 ### Theme: Non-malignant cutaneous lumps (A) #

+	A. Necrobiois lipoidica
+	B. Dermatofibroma
+	C. Lupus vulgaris
+	D. Seborrhoeic kerotosis
+	E. Stucco keratosis
+	F. Dermoid cyst
+	G. Xanthelasma
+	H. Sebaceous cyst
+	I. Pilomatricoma

 #### S1
+A 3-yo boy is brought to his GP by his parents with a painless swelling over the midline of the nose.
+The parents say that the swelling has been present since birth.
+On examination, the swelling is soft, non-tender and measures 5cm in diameter.
+A small pit is visible.
 ##### Answer:

 #### S2
+A 34-yo diabetic presents to his GP with a painful, yellowish plaque over his right pre-tibial region.
+On examination, the plaque has an atrophic telangietatic center.
+There is also a small area of ulceration.
 ##### Answer:

 #### S3
+A 64-yo farmer presents with multiple, raised, pigmented lesions over his trunk and arms.
+On examination, the lesions are well circumscribed, oval shaped and have got a greasy feel.
+The surface over some of the lesions shows a network of crypts.
 ##### Answer: